 Emails are the go-to communication channel for most recruiters.
 They are fast and allow interaction to be as frequent as needed without seeming invasive.
 Phone calls often find candidates at work where they are unable to speak freely for fear of being overheard or are just too busy.
 Emails don’t have this pitfall.

-Another benefit of this type of written communication is that it allows recruiters to evaluate their candidates’ written communication skills and send assessment tests.
-A well-crafted email can also be templatized and used for multiple candidates, as long as it is personalized.
+Another benefit of this type of written communication is that it allows recruiters to evaluate their best candidates’ written communication skills and send assessment tests.
+A well-crafted email can also be templatized and used for multiple job candidates, as long as it is personalized.
 This is essential in automated recruitment processes where a candidate enters an email cadence.
+Typically you’d write and manage the automated email cadence in a recruitment CRM which allows for the personalization you need.

 Regarding negatives, here is why emails can only go so far:

-- Email is not suited for more complex discussions.
+- Email is not suited for more complex discussions between human resources and potential new hires.

 - Emails can lack human touch and warmth, depending on the style of writing.